spacemeshos/testnet-guide/wallet.md

 > IMPORTANT: you will lose access to your wallet if you forget your password.
 For this reason, we recommend that you create a `12-word backup` as soon as possible.
 See [Wallet Backup](backup.md).

-## Checking your Spacemesh Coin Balance
+## Checking your Smesh Coin Balance

 After unlocking your wallet with your password, you should see the following wallet screen: